Self Management Tips

 Interruptions are Time Wasters at Work

-If you are running a business or business unit, you will never completely eliminate interruptions but there are ways to cut these back significantly.
+If you are running a business or business unit, you will only partially eliminate interruptions, but there are ways to reduce them significantly.

-Close your laptop, turn it off, or hide it several times per day.
+Close your laptop, turn it off, or hide it several times daily.
 It is a fact that email disrupts us 37 times per hour.
 Think about how focused you could be if you aren’t distracted by a “bright shiny object” 37 times per hour.
-I coached an attorney that only read his email 3 times a day and his email responder and phone recording reinforced his discipline.
-He was and is, highly productive and his clients understood that he stayed focused on their work in between.
+I coached an attorney who only read his email 3 times a day, and his email responder and phone recording reinforced his discipline.
+He was highly productive, and his clients understood that he stayed focused on their work in between.

 Disorganized Desks are Time Wasters at Work

 Clear off your desk now.
 Most busy executives and business owners have significant clutter right in front of them.
 Turn your “wilderness of free association” into a productivity machine by filing your in-process work into a pullback system in a drawer.
-Don’t allow yourself to be distracted by anything that allows you to wander from what is really important.
+Don’t let yourself be distracted by anything that allows you to wander from what is essential.

 Not Understanding How You Add Value is a Time Waster

 Draw out this grid.
-You need an x axis and a y axis on a blank piece of paper.
-On each end of the x axis write out “I love it” or “I hate it”.
-On the y axis write “I add value” or “I don’t add value”.
-Find the quadrant where you where you can write out the things you don’t like to do and where you don’t add value.
-Take that list of duties and turn it into your personal Stop Doing list.
-There are people in your business that can and should provide these services.
-You may have to outsource some of these or your next hire should be that person.
+You need an x-axis and a y-axis on a blank piece of paper.
+On each end of the x-axis, write out “I love it” or “I hate it.”
+On the y-axis, write “I add value” or “I don’t add value.”
+Find the quadrant where you can write out the things you don’t like to do and where you don’t add value.
+Take that list of duties and turn it into your Stop Doing list.
+There are people in your business who can and should provide these services.
+You may have to outsource some of these, or your next hire should be that person.
 Regardless, if you spend your expertise on the items that matter and that you love, your results will be unbelievable.

-It is time for you to pivot away from the biggest time wasters at work and create an environment and processes that will ensure that you are wildly successful.
-If you are interested in additional business tips, please read some more of my blog articles.
+It is time to pivot away from the biggest time-wasters at work and create an environment and processes to ensure your wildly successful success.
+If you want additional business tips, please read more of my blog articles.

 Good luck!